-Recently, trying to clear the confusion between SkyDrive and SkyDrive Pro, I wrote an article that explains in detail exactly what is SkyDrive Pro.
+Recently, trying to clear the confusion between OneDrive and OneDrive for Business, I wrote an article that explains in detail exactly what is OneDrive for Business.
 Through all the great feedback, I received another wave of questions.
-What’s the difference between SharePoint 2013 SkyDrive Pro and Dropbox and why should I pick one over the other.
-SkyDrive Pro gives you all the advantages of SharePoint for document management where Dropbox offers a much smaller set of features.
-And then, there’s the pricing…the choice for me is definitively SkyDrive Pro but let’s take a look at all the pros and cons for each.
+What’s the difference between SharePoint 2013 OneDrive for Business and Dropbox?
+Why should I pick one over the other?

 What is Dropbox?

 I think the feature set of Dropbox is already well understood by many without needing me to go over the details.
 Essentially, it allows you to drop your files on their service and access them whenever you want.
-It requires you to have something installed to “Sync” the files from their service, back to your device or computer.
-Much like SkyDrive there are multiple plans for Dropbox.
+It requires you to have something installed to “Sync” the files from their service, back to any device or computer where you logged in.
+Much like OneDrive for Business there are multiple plans for Dropbox.

 In this article, I will focus on the Business plan they offer to compare apples with apples.

-The Reason I choose SkyDrive Pro – SharePoint
+The Reason I Choose OneDrive for Business - SharePoint

 I can’t hide the fact that I love SharePoint.
 But it’s not a blind love; SharePoint 2013 actually does offer a lot of features that helps us in many different scenarios.
-SkyDrive Pro is technically the Synchronization of a SharePoint Document Library.
+OneDrive for Business is technically the synchronization of a SharePoint Document Library.
 And we should never forget that when comparing it to Dropbox.

-How SharePoint enhances the documents shared in a Document Library and synced with SkyDrive Pro:
+How SharePoint enhances the documents shared in a Document Library and synced with OneDrive for Business:

 - Versioning (Minor and Major versions or just Major, just choice is yours)